pierluigiferrari/ssd_keras/README.md

 ### Download the convolutionalized VGG-16 weights

-In order to train an SSD300 from scratch, download the weights of the fully convolutionalized VGG-16 model trained to convergence on ImageNet classification here:
+In order to train an SSD300 or SSD512 from scratch, download the weights of the fully convolutionalized VGG-16 model trained to convergence on ImageNet classification here:

 [`vgg-16_ssd-fcn_ILSVRC-CLS-LOC.h5`](https://drive.google.com/open?id=0B0WbA4IemlxlbFZZaURkMTl2NVU).